How To Dress Your Way To A Promotion

 The Lawyer

 No matter how hard we try not to, we all make immediate assumptions based on appearance.
 A study by Cornell University even found that better-dressed defendants in a court are acquitted more often and do less time than shabby looking ones.
 Likewise, the lawyers defending them will have more sway with the judge and jury if they are dressed to impress.
 The tailored look above demonstrates how to work some playful designer wear into a formal setting.
 The big statement here is the printed Prada shirt.
-On the hanger you might think it a little bold for a professional setting, but worn with the coordinating Prada houndstooth tie and calmed down by the plain Maison Margiela charcoal grey flannel suit, it works.
-The shoes are Prada, too, with a quirky fringe kiltie.
+On the hanger you might think it a little bold for a professional setting, but worn with the coordinating Prada houndstooth tie and calmed down by the plain charcoal grey flannel suit, it works.
+The are Prada, too, with a quirky fringe kiltie.
 Their comfortable rubber sole is substantial and will subtly add an extra inch for those days when you need to stand that bit taller.
-And if you are going to rest your case, make sure it is good one like this black leather briefcase from Saint Laurent.
+And if you are going to rest your case, make sure it is good one like this black leather from .